 Don’t chase every deal to save money and/or price match when you can.
 There are going to be a lot of really good deals at various grocery and retail stores over the next couple of weeks.
 Unless you live close to all of them, just select one store and do your shopping there.
 You will save yourself time, fuel and headache.

 Stores like Target and Walmart will price match competitor’s ads.
 See if your local store has a really good deal that they will match and you can save time (and money).

 3. Get Your Turkey for Free.

 Watch for the free turkey with purchase offers.
-Right now, HyVee is offering a free turkey (select varieties) with the purchase of a Hormel Cure 81 ham.
+Many times, stores will offer a free turkey with the purchase of select items.
+In fact, we sometimes see a free turkey with the purchase of a ham types of deals where I live.
 That might take care of 2 holiday dinners at one low price.